bbauska/W3Cx-2of5/README.md

 <!------------------------------------------------------------------------------------------------>

 <b>Note:</b> This section is optional material included for the curious.
-It will not appear on any graded question.*
+It will not appear on any graded question.

 <b>Important:</b> The attributes we will see in this unit
-- ismap and usemap are <b>image attributes**.
+- ismap and usemap are <b>image attributes</b>.
 Since they use the <link> tag, having learned hyperlinks, now would be a good time to explore them.
 Be sure to watch the video at the end of this unit.